-Refer to tables on page 17.
-The length over which a pipejack can be installed is dependent upon a number of interrelated and variable factors: the stability and friction characteristics of the geology to be tunnelled through, the self weight and strength of the pipes, the diameter of pipe, the type of excavation method, and the available jacking reaction.
+Refer to table 4c) and note a) on page 18.
+The length over which a pipejack can be installed is dependent upon a number of interrelated and variable factors: the stability and friction characteristics of the geology to be tunnelled through, the self-weight and strength of the pipes, the diameter of pipe, the type of excavation method, and the available jacking reaction.
 The major constraint will be the nature of the ground and the ground water characteristics.
 However, the distance that can be achieved is optimised by the use of a range of techniques.